josedlpozo/josedlpozo.github.io/_posts/2021-01-1-happy-new-year.md

 The goal for 2021 on Area is to continue growing, improving and adding more and more features.

-This year has probably been the toughest year of our lives (we are not that all after all) but it is already gone and we are ready to embrace the new 2021!
+This year has probably been the toughest year of our lives (we are not that old after all) but it is already gone and we are ready to embrace the new 2021!

 Happy New Year!